Professor of American History

 Other Professional Activities

-In addition to my scholarly work, my writing has appeared in the Toronto Globe & Mail, History Today, the Boston Globe, Religion & Politics, Politico, the TLS, and ForeignAffairs.com.
-I sit on the editorial boards of Diplomatic History, History, and Diplomacy & Statecraft, and was elected to serve on the Executive Council of the Society for Historians of American Foreign Relations (SHAFR).
+In addition to my scholarly work, my writing has appeared in the Toronto Globe & Mail, History Today, the Boston Globe, New Statesman, Religion & Politics, Politico, the TLS, and ForeignAffairs.com.
+I sit on the editorial boards of Modern American History, The Historical Journal, and Diplomacy & Statecraft, and served a term on the Executive Council of the Society for Historians of American Foreign Relations (SHAFR).
+I am currently a Distinguished Lecturer of the Organization of American Historians.

 - American Foreign Relations: A Very Short Introduction.
 New York: Oxford University Press, forthcoming.